hicommonwealth/commonwealth/packages/load-testing/readme.md

 is recommended to declare the module types in `test/types.d.ts`.
 If declaring custom types is too complex you can add `//@ts-ignore` above the import to ignore the type error.
 More information can be found in the [K6 documentation][4].

+# Test Organization
+To keep tests organized/robust and help with visualizing, sorting, and filtering test results in Grafana use the following patterns/strategies when creating load tests:
+- Define API request functions in `test/util/apiRequests` and then use those functions to create a test.
+- Use [k6 stages][5] and [stage tagging][6] to simulate ramping up of load and to enable filtering metrics over stages.
+- Use [k6 Groups][1] to tag related requests (e.g. a group for all requests originating from a single browser page).
+  - Don't use a Group for a single request.
+See the [docs][2] for reasoning.
+- Use [k6 user-defined tags][7] to tag related requests even if they are in different groups e.g. Thread creation <> Comment creation.
+- Use [k6 scenarios][8] to simulate different workloads for the same test.

+# Generating Tests from OpenAPI Spec
+Execute the `generate-load-tests` command from the root of the repository to generate a javascript load test in `/packages/load-testing/generated-load-test`.
+Note that this Javascript test must be converted to Typescript and thoroughly updated to fit the desired testing scenarios.
+Indeed, this generator script should only be used to generate the general outline of utility request functions in `load-testing/test/apiRequests/`.
+This script has limited utility.

 # Package Scripts

 ### start